 Thermoregulation and Cold Intolerance

 The thyroid is critical in thermoregulation, which maintains the body’s temperature and regulates heat.
-Unsurprisingly, as conditions get colder the thyroid has to work harder to keep us warm.
+Unsurprisingly, as conditions get colder the thyroid has to work harder to keep us warm – learn more about the thyroid gland here.
 Those with thyroid conditions tend to be less capable of dealing with cold weather.
 Inability to maintain proper body heat (the average resting body temperature for adults is 98.6 Fahrenheit, 37 degrees Celsius) can lead to cold intolerance.

 In fact, some of the most common causal factors of cold intolerance involves hormone function.
 There are three major contributors that are commonly found in those who are cold intolerant.

 - Hypothyroidism, reduced thyroid activity, leads to a reduced metabolic rate.
 As metabolism reduces the body becomes decreasingly effective at producing heat.

 - Hyperthyroidism, overactive thyroid activity, can cause individuals to have less fat and reduced muscle mass.
 Both fat and muscle act as a sort of insulation and help regulate body heat.

 - A dysfunctional hypothalamus, the gland located in the brain that regulates core body temperature, can cause significant fluctuations in body temperature.
 If this system malfunctions, body temperatures can be allocated to improper ranges.